 © 2018 - Evie Asterwyn

-I have several books in this series ready to take through publishing.
-I am working on editing The Heart Stone Trilogy at present, and am about to start editing Book 2, The Celestial Keeper.
+I have several other books in this series ready to take through publishing.
+I am working on editing The Heart Stone Trilogy at present, and am currently editing Book 2, The Celestial Keeper.